How Can I Stop My RV's Battery From Being Stolen

 ANSWER: Hi Stella, I am assuming that your RV's batteries are located on the outside of the unit and that you are concerned about theft of the batteries when the RV is in storage.

 If you are currently staying at an RV park that is having a battery theft problem I would greatly suggest that you relocate to another park.

-Unfortunately battery theft from RVs is becoming more and more common because it is a quick profit to the thief who can either sell the batteries on the street or turn the batteries in to a auto parts store for a battery core charge.
+Unfortunately, battery theft from RVs is becoming more and more common because it is a quick profit to the thief who can either sell the batteries on the street or turn the batteries into an auto parts store for a battery core charge.

 Another alternative is to use a battery locking system like the Batteryshackle

 (Pictured Above) to secure the batteries.
 The Batteryshackle is a locking bracket that forms a cage that locks around the outside of the batteries so that the batteries cannot be removed.
 The Batteryshackle requires a separate padlock

 I have not personally tried this lock and I believe that this battery lock is only as secure as the padlocks

 that you choose to use.
 I do believe that the Batteryshackle; if nothing else may make a thief look for an easier target.
 Take a look at the short video below to see how the Batteryshackle works.